Itkan-of-MYCC/itkan-mycc-into-the-deep/README.md

 ## ABOUT
 This is the robot code repo for the Itkan of MYCC robotics team (#23532).
-Insane stuff will happen.
+We are very cracked.

 ## NOTICE